timothypratley/power-turtle/resources/public/conj2017-slides.md

 # Parlez vous Clojure?

 * I'm pretty sure Clojure is a French word right?
-* I think it's strange but Elango and I hear a common response to programming in another language;
+* I think it is strange but Elango and I hear a common response to programming in another language;
   "They're going to have to learn English anyway."
-* That’s missing something that I want to point out: Translations are great!
+* That’s missing the point: Translations are great!
   - I'm sure you know geometry... it’s Greek!
-Someone translated it for you.
+Someone translated it.
   - Astronomy?
 Latin
-  - Einstein’s work?
-German
+  - Einstein? wrote his work in German
-  - Marie Curie’s work?
+  - Marie Curie?
 French
   - Translations are just plain useful
-  - They are also super easy in Clojure, almost no effort, so why not?
+  - They are also super easy in Clojure, so why not?

 ---